Galileo88/Galileos-Planet-Pack/README.md

 TO INSTALL:

-1. Create a new install of KSP or backup and remove your saves.
+1. Create a new install of KSP and run once without mods.
+Then you may install GPP and other mods.
+Otherwise backup and remove your saves.
 Any existing campaign that uses the stock planets will be broken.

 2. Install the latest version of Kopernicus.
-All planet mods and planet packs require it.
+Its version must always match the KSP version or it will not work.
+Do not readily accept KSP game updates as between new KSP release and Kopernicus catch-up you may find things on Gael suddenly bound to a stock planet other than Kerbin.

 3. Install GPP like anything else.
 Do it manually.
 Due to this mod's level of complexity there will be no CKAN support.